Cystic Fibrosis Can Make it Hard for Kids to Grow

 Field is required!

-Reasons I Am Concerned About This Option
+Reasons I Am Concerned About a G-tube

 Consider the risks, disadvantages, or cons.
 How would you rank them according to how much they matter to you?